Licnex/TGameHub/ReadMe.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Welcome to Tgamehub, a terminal based project with a decent number of games
+Welcome to TGameHub, a terminal based project with a decent number of games

 ### Built With